 What monitoring of water quality is taking place?

-The water is tested weekly by a testing laboratory in Victoria.
-The results of every test is sent to the Vancouver Island Health Authority (VIHA).
+Weekly water samples are sent in to the Vancouver Island Health Authority (VIHA) for testing.
 Click here for more information and test results: Water Quality

 What are the procedures for boiling water for disinfection?